uday610/SDAccel_Stuff/doc/RTL_KER_TUT/RTL_KERNEL_TUTORIAL.md

 2. Generate XO (Xilinx Object) file for RTL Kernel.
 3. Run SDAccel with OpenCL Host code and XO file.

 **RTL Kernel Wizard** is a useful flow to create the required RTL Interface that can be used by the user as a starting point.
 Based on the user input, RTL Kernel Wizard creates the top-level RTL module adhering the interface requirement.
 The user then can drop his own RTL inside the top-level interface module.
-RTL Kernel Wizard also creates the necessary XML file and finally creates XO (Xilinx Object) file, required for SDAccel flow.
-In other words, the first two steps listed above can be automated using RTL Kernel Wizard flow.
+RTL Kernel Wizard also creates the necessary XML file and finally creates XO (Xilinx Object) file, required for SDAccel flow. **In other words, the first two steps listed above can be automated by using RTL Kernel Wizard flow**.

 To know more details about RTL Kernel wizard flow, you may look at this online [quick-take video](https://www.youtube.com/watch?v=IZQ1A2lPXZk)